Stop worrying about the what of metadata

 Finally, we do need to worry about context.

-Understanding the where of metadata is to build up a map of critical data elements and how the affect our business.
+Understanding the where of metadata is to build up a map of critical data elements and how they affect our business.

-Every metadata element is linked to others in a myriad ways.
-These relationship, again, will feed into the “why?’ and “who?” questions.
+Every metadata element is linked to others in a myriad of ways.
+These relationships, again, will feed into the “why?’ and “who?” questions.

 As more context is created so the value of our metadata increases – but so too does the complexity.